hgatward/Backdrop/README.md

 The front layer is active by default.

 The FrontLayer view is included for simplicity.
 It uses a rectangle with rounded top corners as the background, inflates the layout_front_subheader layout providing an expand button which is only shown when the front layer is collapsed and activates itself when tapped.
+The subheader attribute sets the subheader's text.
 Note that any view/viewgroup may be used as the front layer, so long as layout_front equals 'front'.

 ## Example